conda-forge/gnuradio-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `gnuradio, gnuradio-core, gnuradio-grc, gnuradio-qtgui, gnuradio-uhd, gnuradio-video-sdl, gnuradio-zeromq` can be installed with:
+Once the `conda-forge` channel has been enabled, `gnuradio, gnuradio-build-deps, gnuradio-core, gnuradio-grc, gnuradio-qtgui, gnuradio-uhd, gnuradio-video-sdl, gnuradio-zeromq` can be installed with:

 ```
-conda install gnuradio gnuradio-core gnuradio-grc gnuradio-qtgui gnuradio-uhd gnuradio-video-sdl gnuradio-zeromq
+conda install gnuradio gnuradio-build-deps gnuradio-core gnuradio-grc gnuradio-qtgui gnuradio-uhd gnuradio-video-sdl gnuradio-zeromq
 ```

 It is possible to list all of the versions of `gnuradio` available on your platform with: